Hiking Venues for “Hoofing It In Oaxaca”

 13 Nov 2024 / 3 Mar 2025

 If hiking downhill is your cup of tea, then this outing is for you!
 This combination of hiking path and dirt road leads from La Neveria to Latuvi, both villages in the Pueblos Mancomunados, dropping 539 meters in elevation and crossing the Rio Guacamayas along the way.
 The hike is rated difficult because of the terrain and the length of the walk.
 Note that this is a point-to-point hike, so there is no turning back.
-Native guides are required, and there is a 60 peso admission fee.
+Native guides are required.
 Sack lunch required.
 Motion sickness alert!
 The ride to La Neveria and back from Latuvi may induce dizzyness.

 Time frame: 8:00 am to 5:00 pm / Distance: 6.8 miles (10.95 km) / Elevation change: downhill to river crossing 1770 feet (539.5 meters); then up 790 feet (241 meters) to Latuvi / Highest elevation: 8980 feet (2737 meters) / Type: point to point / Trail: mix of dirt road and forest path / Exposure: Mostly shade / Rating: moderate to difficult